El2ra2/Custom-DWA-planner-for-Differential-Drive-Robot/README.md

 This is a custom Dynamic Window Approach (DWA) local planner for a TurtleBot in Gazebo Classic using ROS2 Humble.

 ## Pre-requisites:
-- Installed ROS2 Humble and Gazebo Classic.
+- Installed ROS2 Humble and Gazebo Classic in Linux Ubuntu.
 Use official sites.

 Gazebo - https://classic.gazebosim.org/tutorials?tut=install_ubuntu&cat=install